Open free to the public dawn to dusk, the unique and eclectic collection of mature trees and diverse plantings offers something for everyone.

 The Edible Garden at the Marin Art & Garden Center is a hands-on demonstration and exhibition garden for all ages.
 We gather here to study horticulture, science, nutrition, cooking, the environment and our place within it.
 Our hope is that by empowering our broader community with knowledge about food (and where it comes from!), we can empower them to make healthier choices for both themselves and our planet.

 In the heart of the Center sits the Rose Garden, encircled by a decorative wrought iron fencing laced with the fragrant blooms of climbing roses.
 Planted in 2004 with over one-hundred and fifty varieties – climbers, hybrid teas and floribundas, English roses, miniatures, shrub and old garden roses, the space brims with healthy plants, all maintained without the use of pesticides.
-The bounteous beauty that resides within the fenced area (protected from marauding deer) was designed, implemented and is currently maintained by members of the Marin Rose Society.
+The layout and planting within the fenced area (protected from marauding deer) was designed by members of the Marin Rose Society.

 The Sun Garden is situated between the grove of magnolia trees (Magnolia grandiflora) and the Fountain Pond.
 This garden area contains beautiful, colorful, ornamental, low to moderate water use, deer resistant, fragrant, low maintenance plants.